Spring Security

 }

-If we do not like having to type at each method hasRole('ROLENAME')
+If we do not like having to type at each method hasRole('ROLENAME') we could also create our own annotation like this:

 @Target(ElementType.METHOD)